kmarkus/rFSM/README.md

 ### Connector (`rfsm.connector`)

-Connectors permit to define so called compound transitions by chaining multiple transition segments together.
-Connectors are similar to the UML junction element.
-Compound transitions are statically evaluated, meaning that the compound transition is only executed if each subtransition is enabled (events match and guards are true).
+Connectors permit to define so called **compound transitions** by chaining multiple transition segments together.
+Connectors are similar to the *UML junction* element.
+Compound transitions are *statically evaluated*, meaning that the compound transition is only executed if each subtransition is enabled (events match and guards are true).

 Also see the examples [`connector_simple.lua`](examples/connector_simple.lua) and [`connector_split.lua`](examples/connector_split.lua).
 The latter uses a